clerk/javascript/.changeset/dirty-panthers-build.md

 '@clerk/types': minor
 ---

-Introduce the new brand new component <OrganizationList />
+Introduce the new brand-new component OrganizationList

 - Lists all the memberships, invitations or suggestions an active user may have
 - Powered by our `useOrganizationList` react hook